The AIGA Design Census:

 Role

-I was a Visual Designer.
-I helped create the visual concept and style.
+I was a Graphic Designer on this project, and helped create the visual concept and style.

 Teammates

-I worked with Deborah Lee, Steven Ji, Albert Yang, and Jessie Headrick.
+I worked with Joey Lee, Steven Ji, Albert Yang, and Jessie Headrick.

 Duration